meccacodes/Amagone/README.md

-# Amagone
+# amagone

-Search outside the box.
+shop outside the box